Gustavo0Henrick/onboarding_screen/README.md

 # onboarding_screen
-A simple onboarding screen demo
+A simple and animated onboarding screen demo